Paddy Sullivan

-James Arthur Patrick Sullivan (January 19, 1893 – October 7, 1975) was a Canadian professional ice hockey player.
+James Arthur Sullivan (January 19, 1893 – October 7, 1975) was a Canadian professional ice hockey player.
 He played with the Ottawa Senators of the National Hockey Association during the 1914–15 season.

 Sullivan was on the Pittsburgh Yellow Jackets team that won the United States Amateur Hockey Association championship in 1924.
 In the season that followed, he captained the same league's Fort Pitt Hornets.

 He practiced dentistry after retiring from hockey.